cdpadilla42/chrisdpadilla.com/_posts/books2022.md

 **Gesture Drawing for Animation by Walt Stanchfield**

 I've picked up drawing this year, and this was my first book on it.
 Walt Stanchfield was a Disney animator and teacher to other Disney artists.
-Plenty of the techniques are still beyond me, but Walt writes with such a fire and emphasis on expression over accuracy.
+Plenty of the techniques are still beyond me, but it's fun all the same.
+Walt writes with such a fire and emphasis on expression over accuracy.
 Not to mention his life story - an animator, tennis player, piano player, musician, poet, a real renaissance man!
 I also wrote a bit about [his perspective on performing without an audience](/stanchfield), a very new and real sensation for me.

 <div className="clearfix">